Aug 15/09just home from wonderful new 18 km trail ride! on part of the Eire Canal

 more trail

-photos and maps are found at my new photo album website:
+photos and maps are located at my new photo album website:

 www.bobmcmullen.info